Partial knee prosthesis : for who, why and how?

 What results can you expect ?

-In well-selected patients, the partial knee replacement offers very satisfactory results:
+In well-selected patients, partial dentures offer very satisfactory results:

 • A clear and lasting reduction in pain.